pcaston/OpenPeerPower.github.io/source/_integrations/stream.markdown

 ha_domain: stream
 ---

-The `stream` integration provides a way to proxy live streams through Home Assistant.
+The `stream` integration provides a way to proxy live streams through Open Peer Power.
 The integration currently only supports proxying H.264 source streams to the HLS format and requires at least FFmpeg >= 3.2.

 ## Configuration